andrew/ultimate-awesome/README.md

 - [awesome-qa-papers](https://github.com/wj-Mcat/awesome-qa-papers) - Great QA papers of recent years.
 - [best-of-awesome](https://github.com/wolforest/best-of-awesome) - A list of best Python open source projects.
 - [awesome-jisaku](https://github.com/wonda-tea-coffee/awesome-jisaku) - Awesomeな自作hogehogeまとめ.
+- [awesome-swift-lib-hunt](https://github.com/wrathchaos/awesome-swift-lib-hunt) - All these libraries are tested and used my me.
+Bookmarks are just not enough and we cannot share them on public easily.
+Here are the awesome iOS / Swift libraries.
 - [awesome-elastic-resources](https://github.com/xavigpich/awesome-elastic-resources) - A curated list of awesome Elastic resources.
 - [awesome-creatives](https://github.com/xethorn/awesome-creatives) - Tools and resources for creatives.
 - [awesome-pentest](https://github.com/yllnelaj/awesome-pentest) - A collection of awesome penetration testing resources, tools and other shiny things.